-But you will also, mostly, need to include sample chapters from the book itself, to give the agent and publisher an idea of whether you can actually write.
+You’ll need to include sample chapters from the book itself, to give the agent and publisher an idea of whether you can actually write.
 Can you write engagingly for a broad audience?
-Or do you have the capacity to turn fascinating ideas into a dry-as-dust ocean of boringness?
+This is your chance to prove it.

 B. A Synopsis

-And the good news here is that you may be able to get away with relatively little.
-For each of the three non-fiction works for which I’ve submitted proposals, I basically offered a 3-4 page bullet-point style summary of content.
+The good news here is that you may be able to get away with relatively little.

-Now, I should probably admit right away that (a) I’m lazy, (b) my writing track record enables me to be a bit lazy, with the implication – (c) – that you should probably offer more than 3 pages of bullet points.
-But still.
-If you’re writing, let’s say, Paleo Science: What’s fact, what’s myth, and what matters to you, a detailed skeleton outline should be fine.
-Don’t go crazy.
+If you’re writing, let’s say, Paleo Science: What’s fact, what’s myth, and what matters to you, a detailed skeleton outline of a few pages should be fine.
+Don’t go wild.

 C. An Introduction

-As well as sample chapters and a detailed outline, I strongly favour including the introduction that you intend to appear in the final finished book.
+As well as a sample chapter or two and a detailed outline, I strongly favour including the introduction that you intend to appear in the final finished book.
 That intro should act as a kind of manifesto for the book.
-It needs to proclaim, in effect, “Here’s why this topic is so important and so urgent that you have to fish $20 from your pocket right now this minute and buy this book.”
+It needs to proclaim, in effect, “Here’s why this topic is so important and so urgent that you have to fish $20 from your pocket right now and buy this book.”

 Quite likely, you’ll find that actually writing that intro will bring your own project into greater focus, even for you.
 You’ll realise exactly what it is about your project that drives you so much.
 Communicate that passion to the reader, and you are onto a winner.

-The reader’s response is rather as it would be at the start of a novel.
+In particular, if your book is narrative non-fiction, you want the reader’s response to be rather as it would be at the start of a novel.
 Why are we here?
 What’s going to happen next?
-What are these child-monks about to teach this Westerner?

 It’s those questions that compel attention.
 It’s that human anecdote which seduces the reader into the author’s project, and the author’s passion.

 If you can get your actual writing to strike the right seductive tone, you will succeed.
-And if not?
-Well, you will probably fail, because in the end readers will read your book for pleasure and interest.
-You need to deliver those things, or die.
+Readers will read your book for pleasure and interest above all else.

 Want More Help With Your Book Proposal?